Call now for a FREE Consultation

 Specialist Speeding Solicitor Representation

-We can assist you if you have received a fixed penalty notice or a court summons and you wish to challenge the prosecution or minimise the penalty which will be imposed.
+As speeding offence solicitors, we can assist you if you have received a fixed penalty notice or a court summons and you wish to challenge the prosecution or minimise the penalty which will be imposed.
 In each and every case our speeding solicitor will provide a provisional assessment of any grounds for challenging your prosecution, the likelihood of success and the possible penalties which may be imposed.

-If you accept that you were speeding (even the most careful of motorists can make a misjudgement), then your solicitor will mitigate any sentence which may be imposed, which can include arguing “special reasons” as to why points should not be imposed or alternatively persuading the court that yours is a case that can be addressed by way of the endorsement with fewer penalty points or in more serious cases persuading the court to endorse your licence with points in the alternative to disqualification.
+If you accept that you were speeding (even the most careful of motorists can make a misjudgement), then your solicitor for speeding offences will mitigate any sentence which may be imposed, which can include arguing “special reasons” as to why points should not be imposed or alternatively persuading the court that yours is a case that can be addressed by way of the endorsement with fewer penalty points or in more serious cases persuading the court to endorse your licence with points in the alternative to disqualification.

-If you have a query about a speeding matter, please call us for advice and a no-obligation consultation on how we can help.
+If you have a query about a speeding matter, please call us for advice and a no obligation consultation on how we can help.

 Other Speeding Offence Questions